MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationGettingStarted.md

 ## Animations

-At the beginning of each frame, the skeleton is reset to its default pose from its geometry definition and then animations are applied per-channel-additively in order.
+At the beginning of each frame, the skeleton is reset to its default pose from its geometry definition and then animations are applied per-channel additively in order.
 Please note that the channels (x, y, and z) are added separately across animations **first!** They are then converted to a transform once all animations have been cumulatively applied.

 Animation data can be either raw data: